yuya-katafuchi/covid-19_emergency_statement_japan/README.md

 ## Data source of `covid-19_emergency_statement_japan.csv`
-* 1st declaration (2020): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+* 1st Declaration (2020): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Report on the Implementation of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2020/06/04.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku0604.pdf.
 (Accessed on February 9, 2021).
-* 2nd declaration (2021): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+* 2nd Declaration (2021): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/01/07.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210107.pdf.
 (Accessed on February 9, 2021).
   * 1st Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Change in Areas of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/01/13.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210113.pdf.
 (Accessed on February 9, 2021).
   * 2nd Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Change in Areas and Extention of the Period of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/02/02.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210202.pdf.
 (Accessed on February 9, 2021).
   * 3rd Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Change in Areas of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/02/26.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210226.pdf.
 (Accessed on February 28, 2020).
   * 4th Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 End of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/03/18.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_shuryo_20210319.pdf.
 (Accessed on March 19, 2020).
+* 3rd Declaration (2021): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
+2021/04/23.
+URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_20210423.pdf.
+(Accessed on April 23, 2021).
+  * 1st Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+Change in Areas and Extention of the Period of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
+2021/05/07.
+URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210507.pdf.
+(Accessed on May 7, 2021).

 ## Citation